hanabi/hanabi.github.io/docs/level-13.md

 ### Clarity Principle

 - First, see the section on *[Context](level-11.md#context)*.
-- In the Hyphenated group, we like to find the "best" move for every turn in the post-game review.
+- In the H-Group, we like to find the "best" move for every turn in the post-game review.
 This is fun and helps everybody improve.
 But this can be taken too far.
 - Sometimes, players will give clues that are very complicated.
 Maybe the clue looks like it could be two different moves.
 Or, maybe the clue relies on non-obvious contextual factors.
 - Often, these kinds of complicated clues end up in misplays and lost games.
 And in the post-game review, the cluers get defensive: "if everyone just played perfectly, then my clue would have worked!"
 - It's natural for people to feel this way, because normally, if Alice performs a *Finesse*, and Bob is not paying attention and misses it, then we would say that Bob is at fault.
 But things are a little different when Alice gives a really complicated clue that Bob should *technically* be able to figure out, but doesn't.
 In this case, Bob shares a little of the blame, but it is mostly Alice that is at fault.